richardy26/stl-locomotion/README.md

 ---

 ## Introduction

 Classical model-based control approaches, such as differential dynamic programming (DDP) and model predictive control (MPC), enable impressive behaviors but rely on accurate system models and complex cost functions.
 Deep RL pipelines address command tracking and stability through engineered rewards, curriculum learning, and domain randomization, but these rewards are often difficult to interpret and provide indirect control over specific contact-sequence structures.

-Our framework addresses multi-gait locomotion (walking-trot $\rightarrow$ trot $\rightarrow$ bound) by encoding desired behaviors as logical specifications.
+Our framework addresses multi-gait locomotion (walking-trot → trot → bound) by encoding desired behaviors as logical specifications.
 Rather than loosely coupled rewards, we utilize mode-conditioned Signal Temporal Logic (STL) templates to smoothly handle speed-dependent gait transitions and provide specification-level feedback for debugging multi-gait policies.

 ---

 ## Methodology

 Our framework combines interpretable specification-based design with the scalability of deep RL.
 The reward component corresponds directly to human-readable requirements.